sethharling/recipe-deblogger/README.md

 Scrapes a recipe URL, strips the blog/ad bloat, and shows + stores just the ingredients and instructions.
 Python + FastAPI backend, Vite + React + TS frontend.

+Note that not all recipe links currently work.
+Certain recipe website block bots and web scrapers, and the ones that get passed those cost money.
+Eventually I will add them.

 ## Prerequisites

 - Python 3.13+